affinitize/PhotoSpot/README.md

 ## User Stories
 * [X] User can search app for locations that are good for taking pictures by location
+      * [] Search results will be retrieved from parse and flickr in that order
 * [X] Search results can be viewed in a list
 * [ ] Search results can be viewed in a map view with pins for each result
 * [ ] Put the search views in different tabs